SpulberGeorge/EasyUltrasonic/README.md

 getDistanceIN(); // Returns the calculated distance in inches

-getDistanceAdvCM(float temp, float hum); // Calculates an accurate distance by knowing the temperature and humidity of the environment and  returns the calculated distance in centimeters
+getPreciseDistanceCM(float temp, float hum); // Calculates an accurate distance by knowing the temperature and humidity of the environment and  returns the calculated distance in centimeters

-getDistanceAdvIN(float temp, float hum); // Calculates an accurate distance by knowing the temperature and humidity of the environment and returns the calculated distance in inches
+getPreciseDistanceIN(float temp, float hum); // Calculates an accurate distance by knowing the temperature and humidity of the environment and returns the calculated distance in inches

 convertToCM(float distanceValueIN); // Returns the converted value from inches to centimeters